James W. Wadsworth Jr.: Career

 After Yale, he served as a private in the Volunteer Army in the Puerto Rican Campaign during the Spanish–American War.
 Upon leaving the Army, he entered the livestock and farming business, first in New York and then Texas.

 He became active early in Republican politics.
 He was a member of the New York State Assembly (Livingston Co.) in 1905, 1906, 1907, 1908, 1909 and 1910; and was Speaker from 1906 to 1910.

-In 1911, while Wadsworth was on a European tour, he met his aunt, Cornelia Wadsworth Ritchie Adair (1837–1921), the widow of Irish businessman John George Adair.
-She maintained residences at Glenveagh Castle in Ireland and at the JA Ranch in the Texas Panhandle that her husband had financed.
-Mrs. Adair invited Wadsworth to become general manager of the JA, located southeast of Amarillo.
-The ranch was begun by her second husband, John "Jack" Adair (hence the initials "JA"), and his partner, the legendary Texas cattleman Charles Goodnight.
-Wadsworth accepted his aunt's offer and ran the ranch until 1915 when he took his U.S. Senate seat.
-He once joked that he "had no change of clothes for twelve days and fully expected the Board of Health to be after me."
-Wadsworth was succeeded as JA manager by Timothy Dwight Hobart.

 In 1912, he ran for Lieutenant Governor of New York on the Republican ticket with Job.
 E. Hedges, but was defeated.
 In 1914, at the first popular election for the U.S. Senate (until 1911, the U.S. senators had been elected by the New York State Legislature), Wadsworth defeated Democrat James W. Gerard (the incumbent United States Ambassador to Germany) and Progressive Bainbridge Colby.
 Wadsworth was the Senate Minority Whip in 1915 because the Democrats held the majority of Senate seats.
 He was re-elected in 1920 but defeated by Democrat Robert F. Wagner in 1926.
 In 1921, Wadsworth was considered for the post of Secretary of War by President Warren G. Harding but was ultimately passed over in favor of John W. Weeks.